MolluskARK/MolluskARK-Plugins/README.md

 Requires `AlwaysAllowStructurePickup=true`.
 Pickup on existing structures is disabled when the saved game is loaded, so this should be loaded at server start.

 ### TidyDams
-When a player leaves a beaver dam with only wood, the dam will be automatically destroyed and the wood will drop into an item cache.
+When a player leaves a beaver dam with only wood, the dam will be automatically destroyed and the wood will drop into an item cache.<br/><br/>
+This may not work on servers with modded beaver dams or resource items.
 Configurable cache decay timer.